Does BitLocker Slow Down SSD on Windows 11/10? UP to 45%

 #2.
 Disable or Turn Off BitLocker Encryption

-Now, if the SSD is using software-based encryption, you can choose to disable it or switch to hardware-based encryption:
+If the SSD uses software-based encryption, you can either disable it or switch to hardware-based encryption.

 Option 1.
 Disable BitLocker software encryption

 Step 1.
-Enter Control Panel in the Start menu search bar and open it.
+Open the Control Panel from the Start menu search bar.

 Step 2.
-Navigate to "Control Panel" > "System and Security" > "BitLocker Drive Encryption" and turn off BitLocker for the target drives.
+To turn off BitLocker for a drive, go to the "Control Panel" and select "System and Security".
+From there, choose "BitLocker Drive Encryption" and disable BitLocker for the target drive.

 disable-bitlocker-software-encryption